Detailed Answer

 Step 5: Petition for Appointment if No Will Surfaces

-If your efforts do not uncover a will within a reasonable time, you can petition the clerk to appoint you (or another qualified person) as administrator under North Carolina’s intestacy statutes.
+If your efforts do not uncover a will within a reasonable time, you can petition the clerk to appoint you (or another qualified person) as administrator under North Carolina law.
 See N.C.
 Gen. Stat. § 28A-6-1.
 Once appointed, you obtain the legal authority to manage and distribute the estate.

 Inventorying Probate and Non-Probate Assets

-After locating—or confirming the absence of—a will and securing your appointment, you must file a complete inventory with the clerk within 90 days.
+After locating—or confirming the absence of—a will and securing your appointment, you must file an inventory with the clerk within 3 months after qualification.
 Per N.C.
-Gen. Stat. § 28A-13-2, this inventory must list all property owned by the decedent at death that passes under the will or by intestacy.
+Gen. Stat. § 28A-13-2, this inventory must list the property owned by the decedent at death, including property that passes under the will or by intestacy and other property required by the statute and inventory form.

 Classify each item: